bmslpsu/Quasi-Static-Model/README.md

 Quasi Static model evolved from "Quasi-Static-Integrative-Model"

 How to Run:
-1. Open "Main_Program" program and run
+1. Open `main.m` from the MATLAB IDE and run. **NOTE**: this will clear the workspace.
-2. You will be prompted to select the flies (or robotic data) for the analysis.
-Select the desired data.
+2. Select the dataset(s) for the analysis in the popup.

-3. The program will output a data set called "Fly_Master" which can be used to run any plot.
-Aditionally, each individual dataset's output is saved to the orginal dataset folder.
+    This will output a collection of datasets called `Fly_Master` to the workspace.
+Each dataset within `Fly_Master` will be saved to their respective output directory: `Data_Sets/[dataset name]/Outputs/`

-4. Open any plot file and run.
-[This is not clear]
+    Each new output dataset will contain a `Dynamics` structure that holds the computed forces and torques.

-5. If the plot file will let you select which data you want to analyze. (some are one dataset while other accept multiple) [again not clear]
+3. Open any of the programs in `Plots/` and run to visualize the data. **NOTE**: Some plots are currently work in progress.